Vocal.media Review: 6 Ways to Make Money on Vocal

 Besides, Vocal has a sticky footer, reminding readers to subscribe and tip your stories.

 If someone tips your story, you’ll see how much they tipped you and for which story in the “Wallet” tab.
-Note that tips are sent to your Stripe account right away without a payment request.
+Tips are sent to your Stripe account immediately without a payment request.

 As a content creator, you can ask your fans to support your effort through pledges.
 It is a more stable and recurring income source on Vocal than bonuses, tips, and payment for views.

-If your readers decide to support you, you’ll be getting a recurring $2.30 fee directly to your Stripe account monthly as long as they keep paying you.
+If your readers decide to support you, you’ll get a recurring $2.30 fee directly to your Stripe account monthly as long as they keep paying you.

 Pledges are available for Vocal+ members only!
 It implies you’ll have to pay $10 monthly to benefit from this feature.
 You can learn more about how pledges work here.